 VMware SRM licenses

 You can install VMware SRM using an evaluation license or a production license.
 The evaluation license is valid for 60 days.
 After the evaluation period, you'll be required to obtain a production license of VMware SRM.

 You can't use pre-existing on-premises VMware SRM licenses for your Azure VMware Solution private cloud.
 Work with your sales teams and VMware to acquire a new term-based production license of VMware SRM.

-Once a production license of SRM is acquired, you'll be able to use the Azure VMware Solution portal to update SRM with the new production license.
+Once a production license of VMware SRM is acquired, you'll be able to use the Azure VMware Solution portal to update VMware SRM with the new production license.

-If you no longer require SRM, you must uninstall it in a clean manner.
-Before you uninstall SRM, you must remove all SRM configurations from both sites in the correct order.
-If you do not remove all configurations before uninstalling SRM, some SRM components, such as placeholder VMs, might remain in the Azure VMware Solution infrastructure.
+If you no longer require VMware SRM, you must uninstall it in a clean manner.
+Before you uninstall VMware SRM, you must remove all VMware SRM configurations from both sites in the correct order.
+If you do not remove all configurations before uninstalling VMware SRM, some VMware SRM components, such as placeholder VMs, might remain in the Azure VMware Solution infrastructure.

-In the vSphere Client or the vSphere Web Client, select Site Recovery > Open Site Recovery.
+In the vSphere Client, select Site Recovery > Open Site Recovery.

 On the Site Recovery home tab, select a site pair and select View Details.